Natural Homemade Pesticides: Recipes & Tips

 Directions:

-• In hot weather, repeat every third day (3 applications over 7 days).
+- In hot weather, repeat every third day (3 applications over one week).

-• Warm to cool weather, use once a week for 3 weeks.
+- Warm to cool weather, treat once a week for 3 weeks.

 Tips

-• Apply the treatment on top of the leaves as well as underneath–don’t overdo it, excess can cause damage.
+- Apply the chosen formula on top of the leaves as well as underneath–don’t overdo it, excess can cause damage.

-• Most recipes can be used effectively with just a weekly treatment.
-Excessive use may affect the plant as well as kill the good insects you want to encourage in your garden (earthworms, bees, ladybugs, etc.).
-If you aren’t seeing results with a 7 day treatment, you can bump it up to 5 days but watch carefully to make sure plants can handle it without being damaged.
+- Most recipes are effective as a weekly treatment.
+Excessive use may affect vegetation as well as kill the beneficial creepers you want to encourage in your garden (earthworms, bees, ladybugs, etc.).
+If you aren’t seeing results with a 7 day treatment, you can bump it up to 5 but watch carefully to make sure plants can handle it without being damaged.

-• If it looks like rain, delay until the weather is clear since any rain will wash away the new application.
-If it has recently rained, wait till greenery is dry before applying to prevent the mix being diluted with water.
+- If it looks like rain, delay until the weather is clear since any rain will wash away the new application.
+If it has recently rained, wait till greenery is dry before applying to prevent the mix being diluted with rain.

-• When trying a new recipe, test on just a couple leaves first (apply then watch how the test leaves react after two or three days, if no signs of damage proceed with spraying the whole plant).
+- When trying a new solution, test on just a couple leaves first (apply then watch how they react after two or three days, if no signs of damage proceed with spraying).

 *First published June 5, 2007 and moved to this page for better organization